 Maintenance releases will also include available and qualified errata advisories (RHSAs, RHBAs, and RHEAs).
 Maintenance releases are cumulative and include the contents of previously released updates.
 The focus for minor releases during this phase lies on resolving defects of medium or higher priority.

-In addition, and only during production phase 1:
+In addition, and only during Full Support: